Skip to main content

 How to apply & Deadline

-The next PF call for proposals will open on 10 April 2024 with a deadline of 11 September 2024.
+The next PF call for proposals is now open with a deadline of 11 September 2024.

 Please note that the UK is eligible to apply to the 2024 MSCA Postdoctoral Fellowship call and host these fellowships.
 For further information on UK participation in Horizon Europe, please consult our Horizon Europe page.